7 subtle signs that your managers are struggling (and how to help)

 The way employees engage with financial wellness programmes and benefits such as your company’s EAP also change as employee wellbeing changes too, including these usage stats in your monthly reporting will give you great insights into any changes within your employees.

-Measuring and supporting employee financial wellbeing can feel daunting.
 The best place to start is by adding questions to your employee pulse survey that will give you data to help you build (or adapt!) your strategy.

 To help you get started, here are seven of our favourite financial wellbeing questions that you can incorporate into your next employee pulse survey.
-These questions will give you the insights you need to build a financial wellbeing plan that really supports your employees:

 Free text follow-up question: Which element of your finances impacts your mental wellbeing the most?